First Battle of the Marne

 On 4 September Joffre gave the order to begin a counter-offensive.
-The battle took place between Paris and Verdun, a west-to-east distance of 230 km.
-The point of decision and the severest fighting was in the western half of that area.
+The battle took place between Paris and Verdun, along a west-to-east frontline distance of 230 km.
+The point of decision and the most severe fighting was in the western half of that area.
 By 9 September, the success of the Franco–British left the German 1st and 2nd Armies at risk of encirclement, and they were ordered to retreat to the Aisne River.
 The German armies ceased their retreat after 65 km on a line north of the Aisne River, where they dug in on the heights and fought the First Battle of the Aisne.
 The German retreat from 9 to 12 September marked the end of the German attempt to defeat France quickly.
 Both sides next commenced reciprocal operations to envelop the northern flank of their opponent in what became known as the Race to the Sea that culminated in the First Battle of Ypres and led to the bloody four-year long stalemate of trench warfare on the Western Front.

 The Battle of the Marne from September 5 to 12 resulted in estimated casualties of 250,000 French, 12,733 British and 298,000 Germans.
 Holger Herwig called the Battle of the Marne the most important land battle of the 20th century, John J. Tierney, Jr, argued it was the most important battle in history.
 The battle is described in French folklore as the "miracle on the Marne."